syntasso/workshop/enhancing-a-promise/README.md

 While the `xaasCrd` allows us to accept a custom cost centre ID as input, we will need to use our custom request pipeline to add the correct cost centre ID as a label for our finance team to track costs.

-The Postgres request pipeline has three parts, which you can find in the `request-pipeline-image` directory.
-Namely:
+The Postgres request pipeline has three parts, which you can find in the `request-pipeline-image` directory:

 * `Dockerfile`: the image Kratix will execute when a new Postgres gets requested.
-* `execute-pipeline.sh`: this is the script that will be executed (see the contents of the Dockerfile), where any logic or substitution we need should live.
+* `execute-pipeline.sh`: the script that will be executed (see the contents of the Dockerfile), where any logic or substitution lives.
 * `minimal-postgres-manifest.yaml`: a basic Postgres manifest that can be understood by the Postgres operator.
 That's the pipeline basic template for a Postgres instance.

 We will in turn take a look at all those files.